Avian Blue Ecologies: Seabirds and Climate Change, Morecambe Bay (2022-present)

 2. Critically analyse the impact that ecological regeneration, such as Eden North, will have on local multispecies communities and their continued access to more-than-human interaction in Morecambe Bay.

-3. Use birdwatching ethnographic and photographic methods to trace the changing avian ecologies of Morecambe Bay as a “left-behind” area on the brink of transformation with Eden North.
+3. Use birdwatching ethnographic and photographic methods to trace the changing avian ecologies of Morecambe Bay on the brink of transformation with Eden North.

 This research is being developed with the generous support of a Lancaster University FASS Research Catalyst Fund, and a pilot project will launch in January 2023.